wx13/jedi/README.md

 ------------------------

-editor.rb does not use curses or ncurses, but instead reads from standard in and writes to standard out.
+editor.rb does not use curses or ncurses, but instead reads from standard input and writes to standard output.
 It uses terminal escape codes to format the output.
 Some terminals don't seem to support as many keycodes and will have reduced functionality.
 For example, the mac terminal does not report shift/control + arrow keys (accept for ctrl-left/right).
-I continually test it in xterm on linux, xterm on cygwin and gnome terminal on linux, all with ruby 1.6.
-I occationally test in on a Mac terminal and in ruby 1.9.
+I continually test it in xterm on linux, xterm on cygwin and gnome terminal on linux, all with ruby 1.8.
+I occasionally test in on a Mac terminal and in ruby 1.9.